polterguy/polterguy.github.io/plugins/magic.lambda.math/index.md

       get-value:x:@.two
 ```

-The above of course will first add 5 and 2, then multiple the result of that with 3, resulting in 21.
+The above of course will first add 5 and 2, then multiply the result of that with 3, resulting in 21.

 ## Incrementing and decrementing values